mufangying/ALEE/README.md

-# ALEE
-Adaptive Linear Estimating Equations
+# Adaptive Linear Estimating Equations

-This github page provides the code we used for paper Adaptive Linear Estimating Equations.
+This github page provides the code we used for paper - Adaptive Linear Estimating Equations.